BOAScripts/OnePiece-ColorSpreads/README.md

 Those tools can each download all the color spreads of One Piece in the selected folder,and update a selected folder with the latest color spreads.

-All color spreads comes from: `https://onepiece.fandom.com/wiki/Category:Color_Spreads`
+All color spreads come from: `https://onepiece.fandom.com/wiki/Category:Color_Spreads`

 ## Usage